xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > Y\_pos is measured in points.

->
+> &nbsp;

-Width    specifies the width of the toolbar and is measured in points.
+Width&nbsp;&nbsp;&nbsp;&nbsp;specifies the width of the toolbar and is measured in points.
 If you omit width, Microsoft Excel uses the existing width setting.

-Protect    is a number specifying the degree to which you can modify a toolbar and its buttons.
+Protect&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the degree to which you can modify a toolbar and its buttons.
 Each succeeding protect number retains the protection status of its previous numbers.
 For example, a protect status of 3 (a toolbar cannot become docked if it is floating) assumes the protection status of 0, 1, and 2 as well.

 <table>
 <tbody>